jdposada/courses/content/course/intros/_index.md

 # Evaluations and policies

 Below the items that will be part of the evaluation of this course.
-Pelase check the dates for each one of them on the course schedule
+Please check the dates for each one of them on the course schedule

 | Item 	| Weight 	|